Walla Walla County Area, Washington

 Survey Area WA671 Washington

 The dominant drainage class is Well drained and the dominant hydrologic group is B (moderate infiltration).
+The most common soil order is Mollisols — grassland soils with a thick, dark, fertile topsoil rich in organic matter.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Walla Walla County Area, Washington.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic